mrdandelion6/six.nvim/doc/linux/latex.md

 # LaTeX

-## Deps
+## deps

-You will need:
+you will need:

 - pdflatex
-- Zathura for linux
+- zathura for linux
-- SumatraPDF for Windows
+- SumatraPDF for windows

 ## Snippets

-To make snippets for a filetype `ft` , edit `snippets/ft.lua`.
-For example , for c++ snippets , you can edit `snippets/cpp.lua`.
+to make snippets for a filetype `ft` , edit `snippets/ft.lua`. for example , for c++ snippets , you can edit `snippets/cpp.lua`.

-## Custom Compilation
+## custom compilation

-For custom compilation commands , create a `.latexmkrc` file in the same directory as the `.tex` file.
-You can configure this file to achieve things like using other LaTeX compilers and passing arguments to said compilers.
+for custom compilation commands , create a `.latexmkrc` file in the same directory as the `.tex` file. you can configure this file to achieve things like using other latex compilers and passing arguments to said compilers.

 ### XeLaTeX

-Since you will usually use `pdflatex` , that is the default compiler without any `.latexmkrc` file configured.
-If you want to use other compilers such as `xelatex` , edit `.latexmkrc` as follows ,
+since you will usually use `pdflatex` , that is the default compiler without any `.latexmkrc` file configured. if you want to use other compilers such as `xelatex` , edit `.latexmkrc` as follows ,

 ```bash
 $pdf_mode = 5; # uses xelatex